-- 1. To review and enhance the value proposition of scouting, in line with the principles, methods and unique characteristics of Scouting. - people and to enhance its attractiveness and competitiveness as a Youth Movement - 3.
+- 1. To review and enhance the value proposition of scouting, in line with the principles, methods and unique characteristics of Scouting. - 2.
+To develop and review policies and strategies on the Youth Programme to make it relevant to the needs of Young people and to enhance its attractiveness and competitiveness as a Youth Movement - 3.
 To improve the quality of Scouting experience at the ground level. - 4.
 To provide guidance and oversight for the training and development of adult leaders, including implementing a framework for developing, assessing and gathering feedback on Trainers and their competency. - 5.
 To approve the appointment of Trainers. - 6.
 To ensure that policy that units leaders are trained and certified to lead is implemented and complied with. - 7.
 Under Partnership - a.
-To promote partnerships with relevant stakeholders. b.
+To promote partnerships with relevant stakeholders. - b.
 To review and evaluate current and existing partnerships. - 8.
 Under Unit Performance - a.
 To put in place a suitable framework for promoting good unit performance. - b.
 To develop policies and strategies to improve unit performance. - c.
 To monitor and gather feedback on unit performance. - d.
 To review the structure, quota and criteria for unit recognition schemes. - e.
 To consider additional form of unit performance recognition. - 9.
 To perform other tasks that are consistent with the work of the committee.